FAQs

 • Can we place blocking devices under a container to raise it off the ground?

-We do not normally recommend containers be raised off the ground unless a specific ground condition requires it.
-We suggest that you give our Operations Group a call to discuss how this can be accomplished when utilizing our tilt-bed trailers.
-From a few of our geographical locations we do offer delivery utilizing a side-unloader where a container can be placed on top of a fixed foundation.
+Please give our Operations Group a call to discuss how this can be accomplished when utilizing our tilt-bed trailers.
+At a few of our locations, we do offer delivery utilizing a side-unloader.
+In this case, a container can be placed on top of a fixed foundation.

 • Can I pay the driver with a check when he arrives?